Traill Drive,

 Golf is recorded as being played over the Montrose Links since 1562.
 It is reputed to be the fifth oldest golf course in the world.
 It celebrated its 450th birthday in 2012.
 Today a number of different golf clubs use the Montrose Links, most notably Royal Montrose Mercantile GC and the Montrose Caledonia GC.

-Montrose is used as one of the final qualifying courses in those years when the The Open Championship is played at Carnoustie.
+Montrose has been used as one of the final qualifying courses in those years when The Open Championship is played at Carnoustie.
 The Montrose course has also hosted the British Boys Championship (in 1991) and many national and international golf matches.

 Mid Links, Montrose, Angus DD10 8RL